sammyrengs/Basic_Calculator_App/README.md

-Basic version of the Standard Calculator which resembles the one found on Windows
+Basic version of the Standard Calculator which resembles the one found on Windows.
+Made using Flutter.